PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit the raw terminal `_optimize_transpose_hardswish_se_conv_hardsigmoid_mul_prepost_nhwc_chains()` result and every other production form of that owner.
+The next characterized unit is the raw terminal-SiNet `_optimize_transpose_hardswish_se_conv_hardsigmoid_mul_prepost_nhwc_chains()` result.
+The owner has exactly two production forms; the later form already retains prune-aware evidence, while the earlier discarded result is now characterized for observation-only assignment.
 The new terminal dequant-HardSigmoid result, existing late HardSwish-SE evidence, SiNet recovery, and cleanup evidence semantics must remain fixed.
 All retained SiNet callback results, Singleton/Reshape policies, three QKV result forms, and the late summary must also remain fixed.
+The focused characterization gate passes `323 passed, 1 xfailed in 17.83s`;
+the sole strict xfail is the selected earlier result assignment.
 Mean/attention tuples and the preceding BatchMatMul results must remain observation-only and policy guarded.
 The retained `_terminal_normalization_pad_stats` also remains observation-only because it